amandaguglieri/hackinglife/docs/metasploit.md

 # Change to a process
 migrate  <pid>
 migrate -N lsass.exe
 # -N   Look for the lsass.exe process and migrate the process into that.
 We can do this to run the command: hashdump (we’ll get hashes to use them with john the ripper or ophcrack).
-Also, we can choose a less suspicious process such as svhost.exe and migrate there
+Also, we can choose a less suspicious process such as svhost.exe and migrate there.

+# Get a windows shell
+execute -f cmd.exe -i -H

 ```

 ## metasploit modules